denyncrawford/dropper-deno/README.md

 ### Stand alone server

-Dropper is stand alone by default, which means tha you don't need to provide an http server, when you create a dropper it serves by default on port 8080.
+Dropper is stand alone by default, which means that you don't need to provide an http server, when you create a dropper it serves by default on port 8080.

 > This is useful whe you are creating an app without a server side.